saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 ---
 layout: post
-title: The Good, the Bad and the Ugly: A Programming Puzzle
+title: !
+'The Good, the Bad and the Ugly: A Programming Puzzle'
 author: Saeed
 tags: Technical Programming Puzzle Obfuscation
 excerpt: